In 2013, distracted driving accidents caused a total of 3,154 deaths.

 Chicago Auto Accident Attorney

 If you suffer an injury from an accident caused by the negligence of a distracted driver, you could be entitled to compensation.
-Talk to a Chicago car accident lawyer from Willens Injury Law Offices to know your legal rights.
+Talk to a Chicago car accident lawyer from Willens & Baez to know your legal rights.
 Call us today at (312) 957-4166.